 It is a great soup to have on stand by frozen in the freezer to pull out when someone in the house is feeling unwell or you just feel like that soothing and nourishing dinner that only a good soup will give you!

 The combination of the chicken stock, garlic, ginger and onions all help combat viruses that cause head cold symptoms and can even disperse symptoms once a cold has taken hold.

 The high protein content enables the body to feel strong and repair any damaged tissue.

-The spring onions added at the end, in Chinese Medicine principles, help disperse the energies of wind/cold and can even induce a sweat to rid the body of the virus.
+The spring onions added at the end, in Chinese Medicine principles, help disperse the energies of wind/cold and can even induce a sweat to rid the body of a virus.

-You can use chicken broth in place of making a stock if you have some already made, the stock in this recipe is a nice quick version (won't have high glutamine content like longer cooked broth will but it is still extremely nutritious)
+You can use chicken broth in place of making a stock if you have some already made, the stock in this recipe is a nice quick version.
+It won't have high glutamine content like longer cooked broth will but it is still extremely nutritious.

 1 whole free range/organic chook or some chicken thighs/breasts (up to you!)

 Vegetables that need to be used up or veggie scraps for making stock

 2 onions (1 cut into large chunks for the stock and one finely diced for the soup)